 Westwood naturalists conduct year-round programs and activities to increase visitor understanding and appreciation of our natural world.
 Learn more about the current programs, camps and activities offered through the center.

-Nature center trails and the playground are open every day from sunrise to sunset, year-round.
+Nature center trails are open every day from sunrise to sunset, year-round.
 (The playground area is temporarily closed due to construction of the new Westwood Hills Nature Center interpretive center.)

-The Interpretive Center Building is open year-round during the following times, except for holidays.
+The Interpretive Center building is open year-round during the following times, except for holidays and dates listed below.